 Processing: This component uses JavaML output(s).
 After process these files, it will give meaning to details and with the help of mapping XML, and it will find eqivalent JSF components/code fragments for applet classes.
 And then write them to destination paths with keeping other unprocessed source files.
-Detailed process will be explained in TranslationHandler class processing.
+Detailed process will be explained in class TranslationHandler and its subroutines.